azoth-lang/azoth.language.reference/src/conversions.md

 * All implicit conversions
 * Explicit numeric conversions
+* Explicit boolean conversions
 * Explicit reference conversions
 * User-defined explicit conversions

 Explicit conversions can be performed with the "`as!`" or "`as?`" operators.
 The former causes an abort when the conversion fails at runtime, the latter produces the value "`none`".

 ### Explicit Numeric Conversions

 The explicit numeric conversions are all the conversions between numeric types for which an implicit conversion doesn't exist.
 An explicit numeric conversion fails if the value being converted is not in the range of the target type.

 Conversions from any integer numeric type including "`size`" and "`offset`" to "`float32`" or "`float`" will not fail but may cause a loss of precision.
 These can be performed using the "`as`" operator.

+### Explicit Boolean Conversions

+Conversions from `bool` to any numeric type may be made explicitly with `false` converting to 0 and `true` converting to 1.
+These conversions cannot fail, but require explicit conversion.

 ### Explicit Reference Conversions

 Given reference types "`S`" and "`T`", there is an explicit conversion from "`S`" to "`T`" unless it can be proven that there does not exist a type "`U`" where `U <: S` such that `U <: T`.

 **TODO:** maybe this should require a `cast[T](v)` instead to be more explicit?